siladitya2/user-items-app/readme.md

 ## User-items-app

 A simple full-stack application demonstrating a filterable list of items.
 The backend is built with Java Spring Boot, and the frontend is a React JavaScript app.
+The UI component should render an input field that allows the user to enter a search term.
+As the user types, the component should filter the list of items and display only those whose name property includes the search term.
+If the user clears the search input, the component should display all the items.

 ## Features